Reconstructing Rational Functions on Finite Abelian Groups with Higher Autocorrelations: Reconstruction Algorithm

 However, in the case that $N$ is divisible by $2$, the behavior of powers of $2$ modulo $N$ is not as nice, and also $\wh f(2x)$ may be zero, even when $\wh f(x)$ is not, significantly complicating the situation.

-The key to our construction in general comes from result in additive combinatorics about sumsets that will also play a role in the second part of our reconstruction. \begin{thm}[\cite{sander}] Let $N$ be a positive integer.
+In the general setting, the key to our construction comes from a result in additive combinatorics on sumsets that will also play a role in the second part of our reconstruction. \begin{thm}[\cite{sander}] Let $N$ be a positive integer.
 If $N$ is odd, then any value in $\mathbb Z/N\mathbb{Z}$ can be written as a sum of two elements in $(\mathbb{Z}/N\mathbb{Z})^\times$:

 If $N$ is even, then any even element in $\mathbb{Z}/N\mathbb{Z}$ can be written as a sum of two elements in $(\mathbb{Z}/N\mathbb{Z})^\times$:

 and any odd element in $\mathbb{Z}/N\mathbb{Z}$ can be written as a sum of three elements in $(\mathbb{Z}/N\mathbb{Z})^\times$: